keboola/developers-docs/extend/index.md

 ## Custom Extensions

 Custom Extensions can be used as Extractors, Writers and Applications.
 An application processes input tables stored in CSV files and generates result tables in CSV files.
-An extractor works the same way, however, it does not read input from KBC tables, but instead from its source (usually some API).
+An extractor works the same way.
+However, instead of reading its input from KBC tables, it gets it from its source (usually an API).
 Similarly, a Writer does not generate any KBC tables.
 We make sure the CSV files are created in and taken from the right places.

 Extensions run inside a [Docker component](/architecture/docker-bundle) which takes care of: